The Bodmin Wassail

-Each year on 6th January (or the 5th, if the 6th falls on a Sunday), a group of men make their way around the Cornish town of Bodmin, singing wassail songs to the locals.
-They dress in top hat and tails, smart outfits comprised of “gentlemen’s hand-me-downs” – clothes acquired from the local gentry and passed down from one wassailer to another over the decades.
+Each year on 6th January (or the 5th, if the 6th falls on a Sunday), we (a small group of local men) make our way around the Cornish town of Bodmin, singing wassail songs to the locals.
+We dress in top hat and tails, smart outfits comprised of “gentlemen’s hand-me-downs” – clothes acquired from the local gentry and passed down from one wassailer to another over the decades.

-The day begins at the offices of Bodmin Town Council, where they sing for the mayor and local councillors.
-Following this, calls are made to residential homes, local businesses and public houses of the town, but most of the day is spent calling at people’s homes, announcing their presence at the door with one of the three wassail songs they sing.
+Our day begins at the offices of Bodmin Town Council, where we sing for the mayor and local councillors.
+Following this, calls are made to residential homes, local businesses and public houses of the town, but most of the day is spent calling at people’s homes, announcing our presence at the door with one of the three wassail songs we sing.

 There are two types of wassailing.
 One is the house-visiting wassail, such as Bodmin’s tradition and has much in common with carolling.
 The other is orchard-visiting, found in the cider-making regions of England, which sees wassailers singing amongst the trees to promote a good harvest for the coming year.
 The beginnings of the custom are unknown, but it has elements of Anglo-Saxon traditions – the word itself comes from an Anglo-Saxon toast ‘waes hael’, meaning "be in good health".
 As such, it is likely the rite pre-dates the Norman Conquest.
 There are different versions of these traditions found all over the country, each taking elements of one or both forms to develop their own local tradition.
 In this respect Bodmin’s is no different.
 However, it does have a special significance in laying claim to being the oldest surviving heritage in the country, running unbroken for centuries.